johnmjkim/ARMv7-assembly-assignment-2/design-document.md

 ## Button sound and synthetic music

 The <code>audio.S</code> library is implemented to create audio from speakers.
-The main loop constantly adds an increasing number to function <code>audio_play_sample</code> to make audio and add constant number to mute.
+The main loop constantly adds an increasing number to function <code>audio_play_sample</code> to make audio and add a constant number to mute.
 Data structure of <code>button_trigger_sound</code> is used to control frequency of the sound.
 This data structure enables the button to make for the button sound of a few seconds or periodically repeating sounds.

 ## Random Telepathy, Random Target Music Mode